zsparal/api-documentation/source/reference/v1/refunds-api/get-refund.rst

        .. type:: object

-     - The original payment, as described in :ref:`Get payment <v1/payments-get>`.
+     - The original payment, as described in :doc:`Get payment </reference/v1/payments-api/get-payment>`.
 In the payment object, note the following refund related fields.

        .. list-table::
           :widths: auto